 A recent survey of editors involved in the C19 Rapid Review group (C19 RR), a cross-publisher rapid review initiative for coronavirus research, reveals more widespread interest in connecting preprints and associated reviews.
 Recapping the survey findings, organizers Daniela Saderi, Co-Founder and Director of PREreview, and STM publishing consultant Sarah Greaves noted, “we learned that Editors would like to have a pipeline that would automatically inform them if there are preprint reviews available for a particular paper they are handling, with links to those reviews, as well as an easy way to contact the authors of those reviews.”
 Crossref’s 2020 announcement that it now supports the registration of peer reviews for any content type, including preprints, could open doors for journals and scholars to find existing preprint reviews more quickly if registration becomes normalized.

 In an effort to develop a shared means for scholars and the public to find reviews of preprints, eLife also recently launched Sciety, a platform for following new preprints and reviews of them or available commentary via “Science Twitter.”
 Sciety is a community-driven initiative being collaboratively developed via a “working software first” Agile approach.

-It seems safe to say that preprints are here to stay, but where they will fit into the scholarly publishing landscape is still being determined.
-With the launch of Discrete Analysis and other overlay journals, the bridge between preprints and publishing is certainly no longer as wide as it once was.
-As academia moves towards an open access future, preprints and journals will continue to intersect in different ways.
+It’s safe to say that preprints are here to stay, but where they will fit into the scholarly publishing landscape is still being determined.
+With the launch of preprint peer review integration options like In Review and overlay journals like Discrete Analysis and RR:C19, the bridge between preprints and publishing is certainly no longer as wide as it once was.
+And it seems as though, as Judy Luther predicted in 2017, the stars may indeed be aligning for preprints.